Tax Planning in Clayton, MO

 • $20,800 for head of household

 If your deductible income is more than the above, you can itemize your return.
-The disadvantage is that filing will be more complicated, and you will have to document why you are eligible for the deduction when you send your returns.
+The downside is that doing your taxes takes longer, and you will have to document why you are eligible for the deduction when you send your returns.

 • Review Your Retirement Accounts —

-Roth IRAs and Traditional IRAs both offer tax benefits in different ways.
-Contributions to a traditional IRA may be fully or partially deductible, and the money is not taxed until you withdraw it.
-Roth IRA contributions do not affect your taxable income, but you will not be taxed on the withdrawal, as long as you are over 59 1/2 and have had the account for at least five years.
-Your unique situation will determine what may be better for you in terms of tax planning.
-For example, if you expect your taxes to go up in the future, you can move savings from a traditional IRA to a Roth IRA to pay taxes on the conversation, and enjoy tax-free withdrawals when you need the money in retirement.
+Roth IRAs and Traditional IRAs differ in how your savings are taxed.
+Contributions to a traditional IRA may be fully or partially deductible, and you pay taxes on it when you withdraw it.
+Roth IRA contributions cannot be deducted from your taxable income, but the money grows tax free.
+Your unique situation will determine what may be better for you for your tax planning.
+For example, if you anticipate have more tax liability in the future, you can convert savings from a traditional IRA to a Roth IRA to pay taxes on the conversation, and enjoy tax-free withdrawals when you need the money in retirement.

 • Tax-Loss Harvesting

-If you lose money on the sale of any securities, you can offset the amount of capital gains tax you would be liable for if other securities sold at a profit.
-Tax-loss harvesting is more common with short-term capital gains, as the tax rate is often higher than long-term.
-The maximum deductible amount is $3,000 per year, but you may be able to deduct higher losses in future years.
+If you lose money on the sale of any stocks, bonds, or options, you can use that loss to reduce your taxable capital gains.
+Tax-loss harvesting is utilized more with short-term capital gains, as the tax rate is usually higher than long-term.
+You can deduct up to $3,000 in capital gains losses per year, but additional losses can be carried over into future years.

 • Consider Paying Next Year's Bills Now —

-If you have medical expenses your insurance didn't cover, you can write off those that exceed 7.5% of your adjusted gross income.
-You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay for a kid's tuition or for career-boosting classes for you early for a Lifetime Learning Credit.
+If you have unreimbursed medical expenses, you can write off those that are higher than 7.5% of your adjusted gross income.
+You can also make deductions this year for property taxes if you pay early (and if your municipality allows it), pay for a kid's tuition or for career-boosting classes for you early in order to qualify for a Lifetime Learning Credit.

 • If Married, Filing Jointly or Separately —

 More than 9 out of 10 married couples choose to file joint tax returns.
-It helps couples qualify for a higher standard deduction, in addition to a variety of tax credits not available to single filers.
-However, if both spouses have a high income, they may be in a lower tax bracket if they file separately.
-If one spouse has a lot of medical expenses, it may make sense to file separately to meet the 7.5% threshold for unreimbursed medical expenses.
+It helps spouses qualify for a higher standard deduction, as well as a variety of tax credits not available to single filers.
+However, if both spouses are higher-earning individuals, they may be in a lower tax bracket if they file separately.
+If one spouse received substantial medical treatment in a given year, it may be preferable to file separately to qualify for the 7.5% threshold for medical deductions.

 • Make Charitable Donations —